transdigiware/blockchain/data-residency.md

 **Peers** are used by members of the consortium to store the blockchain [ledger](https://hyperledger-fabric.readthedocs.io/en/release-2.2/ledger/ledger.html){: external}.
 The blockchain ledger consists of two parts.
 The first is the world state, which stores the latest value for all data in the ledger in key-value pairs.
 The second is the blockchain record of every transaction.
 Peers receive state updates in the form of new blocks from the ordering service.
 They then use the blocks and the world state to confirm (or commit) transactions, update the world state and add the log of transactions on the blockchain.

-**Ordering nodes** form a Raft ordering cluster on the ordering service which establishes the order of transactions for all the peers on the channel.
+**Ordering nodes** form a Raft ordering cluster on the ordering service, which establishes the order of transactions for all the peers on the channel.
 Each ordering node stores a copy of the blockchain portion of the channel ledger.

 **Channels** are a mechanism for transmitting data within a network.
 You cannot participate in a blockchain network without joining a channel.
 Channels can be used by members of the network to create logical separation between business applications and even to boost performance by limiting traffic.
 They can also be used by subsets of organizations in the consortium to transact privately and separate data.